apache/carbondata/docs/addsegment-guide.md

     OPTIONS('FORMAT'='parquet')
     ```
   - ##### PARTITION:
-   Extract partition info for partition table , should be form of "a:int, b:string"
+   Partition info for partition table , should be form of "a:int, b:string"

     ```
     OPTIONS('PARTITION'='a:int, b:string')